Earth-Friendly Pet Odor & Stain Remover

 Please hang in there and give your new companion the benefit of everything you have at your disposal to encourage a successful adoption that will last a lifetime.
 He deserves it — and so do you!

-Tip: While we've used Paxil, the human antidepressant, with success with a couple of our cats (see www.paxil.com for more info), recently have had extraordinary success at helping cats get along by giving them calming treats made by Pet Naturals Of Vermont.
+Tip: While we've used Paxil, the human antidepressant, with success with a couple of our pets, recently have had extraordinary success at helping cats get along by giving them calming treats made by Pet Naturals Of Vermont.
 Cats that formerly tried to tear each other apart, and who were having a peeing contest that wouldn't end, are now lying near each other and eating out of the same dish at the same time.
-Check with your vet to make sure your kitty is okay to eat these calming treats.
-You can buy them at major pet supply retailers and online at places such as www.LuckyVitamin.com.
+Check with your vet to make sure your kitty is okay to eat these calming treats, and use them judiciously, as they're more a natural medicine than a food.
+You can buy them at major pet supply retailers, some groceries (Kroger, Meijer, etc.) and online at Swanson Vitamins (our favorite place) or Lucky Vitamin.
 They also make Calming Treats for dogs.
+We often will break a treat in half, instead of giving the whole treat, as giving the whole treat can overly sedate some cats.
+Not that they stumble around; they just sleep more...